Communique #02: The cost of good journalism in Nigeria

 We have seen what the scarcity of good journalism can do to a nation, is this how we want to continue?

-If you enjoyed this, please don’t forget to share and tell other people about Communiqué.
+If you enjoyed reading this, please like the post and tell other people about Communiqué.